Play Therapy Training

 Cost: $75 per 1/2 day workshop; $175 per 1-day workshop; $275 per 2-day workshop.

 Cancellation Policy: Cancellations received 14 days before training will receive a refund minus a $25 administrative fee.
-No refunds provided if cancelled less than 14 days prior to training date.
+No refunds provided if canceled less than 14 days prior to training date.

 Accepted forms of payment: Payment link through www.rccplaytherapytraining.com

 Attend one, several, or all our workshops.
-Each workshop provides APT contact hours. (visit www.a4pt.org to review the specific education requirements to apply to for your RPT/S credential with the Association for Play Therapy).
-Each workshop is facilitated by a lead Registered Play Therapist/Supervisor with expertise in the topic area and includes co-facilitators/guest speakers who are experts in their particular topic of presentation.
+Each workshop provides APT and/or NBCC contact hours (unless otherwise specified).
+Visit www.a4pt.org to review the specific education requirements to apply for your RPT/S credential with the Association for Play Therapy.
+Each workshop is facilitated by a lead Registered Play Therapist/Supervisor with expertise in the topic area and may include co-facilitators/guest speakers who are experts in their particular presentation topic.
 Our training workshops combine lecture and experiential activities at the postgraduate level to ensure that attendees receive the most comprehensive experience possible.

 Trainer: Kimberly Hines, LCSW, RPT-S